DIVE INTO REFRESHING WHISKY COCKTAILS TO BEAT THE HEAT

 Highball with Sour Plum

-A refreshing recipe that will quench your thirst and a great accompaniment to spicy food available at every corner, it’s no wonder the sour plum drink is popular here and in Singapore.
+A refreshing whisky cocktail recipe that will quench your thirst and a great accompaniment to spicy food available at every corner, it’s no wonder the sour plum cocktail is popular here and in Singapore.
 Here’s a twist to the classic Highball, best enjoyed as an aperitif to Japanese cuisine.
 Traditionally, Japanese whisky would be used, but you may want to break away from convention, and try it with a single malt scotch.

 1.5 oz The Glenlivet 12 Year Old (or a Japanese whisky)